lbruun-tutorials/modern-maven-multi/README.md

 Bouncy Castle as an alternative.
 This is pure java and is bundled with the plugin.
 Much more stable and much more reliable.
 Use it!

+#### Secret key and passphrase for signing the files

+This guide assumes that you already have a secret key and passphrase for signing files with.
+You can find lots of information on the internet about how to create this.
+This may indeed involve using the GnuPG binaries.
+However, this is only necessary for _generating_ the key and passphrase.
+In other words: Once generated you will in principle no longer need GnuPG.

+In this example project the following GitHub Secrets must exist:

+- `MAVEN_CENTRAL_GPG_SECRET_KEY`.
+Private key used for signing artifacts published to Maven Central.
+The value must be in [TSK format](https://www.ietf.org/archive/id/draft-ietf-openpgp-crypto-refresh-12.html#name-transferable-secret-keys).
+This is text format which begins with the text `-----BEGIN PGP PRIVATE KEY BLOCK-----`.
+  If using GnuPG you can simply take the output from the `gpg --export-secret-key --armor` command and paste it directly into GitHub UI when you configure the value for this secret (never mind it is a multi-line value).

+- `MAVEN_CENTRAL_GPG_PASSPHRASE`.
+Passphrase to accompany your private key.

 ### .gitattributes

 Adding a [.gitattributes](.gitattributes) file to your repository with definitions of line endings is a really good idea.